 What is a Free Trade Area?

-A free trade area (FTA) refers to a specific region wherein a group of countries within the said region signs an agreement that seals the economic cooperation among them.
-The FTA’s main aims are to bring down barriers in trading, specifically tariffs and import quotas, and encourage the free trade of goods and services among its member countries.
+A free trade area (FTA) refers to a specific region wherein a group of countries signs a trade agreement that seals the economic cooperation among them.
+The FTA’s main goals are to bring down barriers in trading, specifically tariffs and import quotas, and encourage the free trade of goods and services among its member countries.

 What are Free Trade Agreements?